Jump to:

 Etiology

-Over 95% of hip fractures are due to falling.
-Elderly are at higher risk of hip fractures due to decreased bone resilience and higher risk of falls, especially to the side, often due to slower gait pattern with decreased forward momentum making falls to the side more likely.
-Postmenopausal women are at a particularly high risk due to estrogen deficiency contributing to risk of osteoporosis.
-Unfortunately osteoporosis is a common disease with over 10 million of age 50 and up affected in the U.S. and another 34 million are at risk.
-However, there is a smaller but steadily growing population of young patients with hip fractures who survive motor vehicle accidents and present with high energy injuries.
+Over 95% of hip fractures are due to falls.
+Elderly people are at higher risk of hip fractures due to decreased bone resilience and higher risk of falls, especially to the side, often due to slower gait pattern with decreased forward momentum making falls to the side more likely.
+Postmenopausal women are at a particularly high risk due to estrogen deficiency contributing to risk of osteoporosis and likely explains the predilection for higher incidence of female femoral neck fractures.
+Unfortunately, osteoporosis is a common disease with over 10 million of age 50 and up affected in the U.S. and susceptibility to osteoporotic fractures increases exponentially throughout life.
+However, there is a smaller but steadily growing population of young patients presenting with hip fractures due to high energy trauma such as motor vehicle collisions.

 Epidemiology

 First-line treatment to prevent fractures includes fall prevention, smoking cessation, moderation of alcohol intake, and management of osteoporosis (bisphosphonate therapy).
 Many of the deaths due to falls are associated with hip fractures.
-20% of hip fracture patients die within a year of injury.
-As part of an individualized multifaceted approach to fall reduction there’s an expected relative risk reduction of 24% in this patient’s risk of falls at three months.
+Roughly, the one year mortality after a hip fracture has been observed to be 32.5% for men and 21.9% for women.5 As part of an individualized multifaceted approach to fall reduction there’s an expected relative risk reduction of 24% in this patient’s risk of falls at three months.

-The CDC has developed the STEADI (Stopping Elderly Accidents, Deaths & Injuries) Initiative for Health Care providers to reduce an individual’s risk of falling by utilizing an algorithm to identify patients at low, moderate, and high risk for fall, identify modifiable risk factors, and provide effective interventions (such as behavioral approach, education, foot-care, medication simplification, etc…).
-Refer to the CDC STEADI website for the algorithm (http://www.cdc.gov/steadi/pdf/algorithm_2015-04-a.pdf).
+The CDC has developed the STEADI (Stopping Elderly Accidents, Deaths & Injuries) Initiative for Health Care providers to reduce an individual’s risk of falling by utilizing an algorithm to identify patients at low, moderate, and high risk for fall, identify modifiable risk factors, and provide effective interventions (such as behavioral approach, education, foot-care, medication simplification, etc.).
+Refer to the CDC STEADI website for the updated algorithm as of 2019 https://www.cdc.gov/steadi/pdf/STEADI-Algorithm-508.pdf).

 A few caveats should be noted regarding the CDCs Vitamin D and Calcium supplementation recommendations.
-Current publications show no increased benefit of calcium supplementation (as oral supplement, this does not modify the dietary calcium intake recommendations) and new evidence has been emerging implicating calcium supplementation with increased adverse effects, e.g. risk of strokes and myocardial infarction by possibly potentiating atrial fibrillation.
-The U.S. Preventive Services Task Force does continue to recommend vitamin D supplementation to prevent falls in community-dwelling adults 65 > years or older with increased risk for falls despite recent reports disputing its efficacy and even safety.
+Current publications show no increased benefit of calcium supplementation (as oral supplement, this does not modify the dietary calcium intake recommendations) and new evidence has been emerging implicating calcium supplementation with increased adverse effects, e.g., risk of strokes and myocardial infarction by possibly potentiating atrial fibrillation.
+The U.S. Preventive Services Task Force recommends against vitamin D supplementation to prevent falls in community dwelling adults 65 years or older.

 Osteoporosis is a common disease with over 10 million of age 50 and up affected in the U.S. and another 34 million are at risk.
 The U.S. Preventive Services Task Force recommends using dual energy x-ray absorptiometry to screen all women 65 years and older, and younger women who have an increased fracture risk as determined by the World Health Organization’s FRAX Fracture Risk Assessment Tool.

 Hip fractures can be classified by location and stability, stable or unstable based on their propensity to be compromised after the surgery of the fracture.
-Fractures located within the hip joint are called intra-capsular and those outside are called extra-capsular.
+Fractures located within the hip joint are called intra-capsular (i.e., femoral neck) and those outside are called extra-capsular (intertrochanteric or subtrochanteric fractures).
 The hip is a ball and socket joint.
 The femoral head, a ball-like structure connects to the acetabulum, and is covered by a fibrous tissue making up the hip joint capsule.

-Fractures within the joint capsule are called intra-capsular, and most commonly involve the femoral neck.
+Fractures within the joint capsule, most commonly involve the femoral neck.
 Since repair of these fractures often affects the fibrous capsular tissue in addition to bone tissue, intra-capsular fractures have a higher incidence of complications: nonunion (failure of bone fragments to join together after the surgery) and avascular necrosis (compromise of blood flow causing bone tissue death) of the femoral head than extra-capsular fractures.

 Femoral neck is the most common location for hip fractures and is often compromised in women.
 Femoral neck fractures can be classified using the Garden Classification: Stage I and II are stable, and Stage III and IV are unstable.
 In stable fractures, the fractured bone fragments are still aligned or non-displaced.
 Since non-surgical management results in a secondary displacement rate of 40%, stable femoral neck fractures are generally best treated with surgical stabilization and immediate mobilization.
 Treatment is by operative pinning with three parallel cannulated screws placed adjacent to the femoral neck.
 Unstable or displaced fractures in young patients are similarly treated with fixation by cannulated screws, but in the elderly joint replacement procedures yield better results.
 The elderly often require hemi- or total joint arthroplasty.
 In hemiarthroplasty, the acetabular cartilage is left intact and the implant articulates with the acetabulum.
 Hemiarthroplasty requires less surgery and carries a smaller risk of dislocation, but total joint replacement is preferred in young active patients who would wear down the pelvic bone cartilage with overuse.